WakiMak/trentent.github.io-forked/_posts/2013-05-01-citrix-pvs-bootup-failure-with-the-boot-device-management-iso.md

   </tr>
 </table>

-The DHCP server is responding to a BROADCAST BOOTP packet in a very different way.Â There is no load balancing going on and the server responds to the DISCOVER packet.
+The DHCP server is responding to a BROADCAST BOOTP packet in a very different way.
+There is no load balancing going on and the server responds to the DISCOVER packet.

-Unfortunately, we did not resolve this issue when I wrote this.Â We got our farm to work by pointing the DHCP Relay to the previous DHCP server that is configured in such a way to resolve this DHCP request and present an DHCP OFFER.Â Hopefully our network guys will get the DHCP fixed on the proper server.Â If you are experiencing similar issues you may have a similar issue where the DHCP at your site is handling unicast DHCPDISCOVER packets differently then broadcast packets.
+Unfortunately, we did not resolve this issue when I wrote this.
+We got our farm to work by pointing the DHCP Relay to the previous DHCP server that is configured in such a way to resolve this DHCP request and present an DHCP OFFER.
+Hopefully our network guys will get the DHCP fixed on the proper server.
+If you are experiencing similar issues you may have a similar issue where the DHCP at your site is handling unicast DHCPDISCOVER packets differently then broadcast packets.

 <!-- AddThis Advanced Settings generic via filter on the_content -->